Last Updated: July 4, 2021

 Messenger is a great way to connect with your customers.
 Chat support has been a thing for quite some time.
 Bringing it to social media adds an extra bit of personal touch.
 People feel more special when you’re paying attention to them on Facebook.
-And we all know that good customer experience leads to loyal clients.
+And we all know that a good customer experience leads to loyal clients.

 People nowadays get their news from social media.
 The majority follow brands on Facebook.
 So if you want them to keep up with your brand, having social media accounts is vital.

-Samsung is pretty successful with its Facebook page, as we can see.
+Aside from Facebook itself, Samsung is pretty successful with its Facebook page, as we can see.